Challenges and Trends in Egocentric Vision: A Survey: Object Understanding Tasks

 \subsection{Social Perception}

-In daily life, the most frequent interaction we have is with other people.
-As social animals, humans are innately driven to interact with others, and these interactions permeate various social behaviors such as information exchange and task collaboration.
-These include communication and interaction during family meals, attentively listening to lectures and discussing issues with classmates in the classroom, negotiating matters with colleagues in work meetings, and collective interactions during outdoor hikes with friends.

-In these social contexts, humans can unconsciously understand other participants' language, actions, gaze, and emotions, and efficiently process multi-person interaction situations.
-However, these highly complex social interaction scenarios pose significant challenges to systems that rely on mathematical reasoning and data analysis for understanding, such as artificial intelligence.
-In egocentric social scenes, models must possess the capability to process multimodal information including visual and auditory information to effectively infer social behavior.
-At the same time, due to the limited field of view provided by egocentric videos, many objects of social activities may fall outside the capture range of a single frame.
-This requires models to not only effectively handle information in static images but also integrate information from temporal contexts to provide dynamic and continuous social scene understanding.

-Looking to the future, the rapid development of virtual reality (VR) and augmented reality (AR) technologies brings a new possibility: constructing a large-scale social society in the virtual world.
-In this virtual society, there is not only rich interaction among human users but also social behavior between human players and virtual artificial intelligences.
+In daily life, human interaction is pervasive and fundamental to social behavior, spanning activities such as family conversations, classroom discussions, workplace meetings, and group outings.
+With the rise of virtual and augmented reality (VR/AR), there is growing potential to model and analyze such interactions in immersive digital environments, where both human-human and human-AI interactions coexist.
+In fields like education and healthcare, egocentric analysis of social behavior can enable personalized support and early detection of conditions such as Autism Spectrum Disorder (ASD).

-Broadly speaking, the core task of egocentric social scene understanding lies in interpreting various social behaviors and communication information.
-Against this backdrop, research tasks in social scenes can be roughly divided into the following categories: social behavior relationship understanding, communication attention relationship analysis, and visual attention relationship modeling, shown in Fig. \ref{Social}.
+The core goal of egocentric social scene understanding is to interpret diverse social behaviors and communication patterns from a first-person perspective.
+Based on task objectives, this domain can be categorized into social behavior relationship understanding, communication attention analysis, and visual attention modeling, as illustrated in Fig.~\ref{Social}.
+Performance comparison between representative methods is shown in Table~\ref{tab:social}.